 Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased.
 I donate 20% of blog profits to charity.

-Grupeer were founded in 2016 in Latvia and have since given out loans of 16 million EUR to investors from over 60 countries.
+Grupeer was founded in 2016 in Latvia and has since given out loans of 69 million EUR to investors from over 92 countries.
 Grupeer offer business and project loans, which makes it a bit different from other platforms, since you don’t give loans to private individuals.

-As one of the few P2P lending platforms in Europe, Grupeer have more than 10 loan originators (14 to be exact) registered on the platform.
-I really like it when you can diversify your loans and spread your risk across different loan originators on a platform.
-On top of this, Grupeer offer buyback guarantee on all loans and the possibility of using autoinvest.
-The platform currently doesn’t have a secondary market, although it is stated clearly it will be introduced as the platform matures.
+As one of the few P2P lending platforms in Europe, Grupeer has more than 20 loan originators (22 to be exact) registered on the platform.
+I like it when you can diversify your loans and spread your risk across different loan originators on a platform.
+On top of this, Grupeer offers a buyback guarantee on all loans and the possibility of using autoinvest.
+The platform doesn’t have a secondary market, although it is stated clearly it will be introduced as the platform matures.

-Grupeer have received quite good reviews on Trustpilot since their launch with a TrustScore of 8.9:
+Grupeer has received quite good reviews on Trustpilot since their launch with a TrustScore of 4.2/5.0:

 Overall, I have been very happy with Grupeer so far with an average return just below 14% pre-tax (I made an autoinvest error in the beginning, so I got some loans at 12% while loans at 15% were available – lesson learned).
 I believe the platform is one of the best in Europe, but it still has some room for improvement.

 Before you start investing in any of the European P2P lending platforms, I suggest you check out my comparison of the best European P2P lending platforms.